MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-2. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-OpenWeatherMapForecast.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
 Please update to 3.0.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-5. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-6. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)